Understanding Modern Portfolio Theory: Unlocking The Power Of Diversification

 5. Long-Term Sustainability

-One of the key advantages of SRI is its focus on long-term sustainability.
-By investing in companies that prioritise ESG factors, investors promote practices that are conducive to long-term success.
+One key advantage of SRI is its focus on long-term sustainability.
+By investing in companies that prioritise ESG factors, investors promote practices conducive to long-term success.
 Businesses with a strong sense of corporate responsibility are more likely to adapt to changing market dynamics, regulatory requirements, and societal expectations.
 This adaptability enhances their resilience, making them potentially sound investments for the future.

 6. Creating Positive Change

-SRI enables investors to leverage their financial influence to create positive change in the world.
+SRI enables investors to leverage their financial influence to create positive global change.
 By directing capital toward sustainable and socially responsible initiatives, investors can drive innovation and support industries that are essential for a more equitable and sustainable future.
 Additionally, SRI encourages companies to improve their ESG performance to attract responsible investors, fostering a cycle of continuous improvement in corporate practices.

 7. Risk Management and Resilience